jokercao6/jokercao6.github.io/_pages/about.md

 # 👨‍🎓 About Me
 I am a Lecturer at the [College of Cryptology and Cyber Science](https://cyber.nankai.edu.cn/), Nankai University (南开大学密码与网络空间安全学院), China, and a member of the research groups led by [Prof. Zheli Liu](https://cyber.nankai.edu.cn/2021/0323/c13838a551995/page.htm) (刘哲理) and [Prof. Dan Ding](https://cyber.nankai.edu.cn/2021/0323/c13838a569771/page.htm) (丁丹).
 Prior to this, I earned both my B.E., M.S., and Ph.D. degrees from Tianjin University, China.
 My Ph.D. research on mmWave sensing and RF security was supervised by [Prof. Xiulong Liu](https://cic.tju.edu.cn/faculty/liuxiulong/index.html) (刘秀龙) and [Prof. Keqiu Li](https://cic.tju.edu.cn/faculty/likeqiu/index.html) (李克秋), and my M.S. research on RF mobile localization was supervised by [Prof. Yongtao Ma](https://faculty.tju.edu.cn/MaYongtao/zh_CN/index.htm) (马永涛) and Prof. Kaihua Liu (刘开华).

-My current research interests include **Fully Homomorphic Encryption** and **Cryptographic Hardware Acceleration**.
+My current research interests include **Post-quantum Cryptography Chip** and **Fully Homomorphic Encryption**.
 I have published over 20 papers at the top-tier international conferences and journals, including ACM IMWUT, IEEE TMC, IEEE TWC, IEEE TAP, etc. I hold several academic positions such as TPC Member of TrustCom 2025 and Workshop Chair of ICA3PP 2023.

-📢📢 <span style="color:red;">I am seeking research assistants to work on multiple projects related to **Post-quantum Cryptography Chip**, **FHE Applications**, etc. Drop me an email if you are interested.
+📢📢 <span style="color:red;">Our group is seeking research assistants to work on multiple projects related to **Cryptographic Hardware Acceleration**, **FHE Applications**, etc. Drop me an email if you are interested.

 # 🔥 News
 - *2025.04*: Our paper entitled "MHTrack: mmWave-based Mobile Hand Tracking" was accepted by IEEE TMC.